 Many organizations must follow industry standards and best practices, some of which specifically require testing incident response plans.
 For some businesses, complying with frameworks is a legal requirement, while others choose to follow them to communicate their commitment to cybersecurity.
-Newer organizations might aspire to meeting these standards as they grow and mature.
+Newer organizations might aspire to meet these standards as they grow and mature.
 In each case, aligning organizational information security initiatives with standards ensures that they are grounded in a solid foundation.

-The International Organization for Standardization (ISO), the National Institute of Standards and Technology (NIST), the Center for Internet Security (CIS), and the Defense Federal Acquisition Regulation Supplement (DFARS) all provide guidance on conducting tabletop exercises:
+The International Organization for Standardization (ISO), the National Institute of Standards and Technology (NIST), the Center for Internet Security (CIS), and the Defense Federal Acquisition Regulation Supplement (DFARS) all recommend conducting preparatory activities, such as tabletop exercises: